Washington state football coach fired for not getting the COVID-19 vaccine: Coronavirus updates : NPR - ExBulletin

 Under the state mandate, employees of state colleges and universities are required to receive the vaccine.
 The mandate also covers teachers and staff of public, charter and private schools, health professionals and state poachers.

-In July, before the Pac-12 conference, which required vaccination of personal participants, Rolovich has issued a statement He said he was not getting a vaccine for “reasons that remain private.”
+In July, before the Pac-12 conference requiring in-person participants to be vaccinated, Rolovich has issued a statement He said he was not getting a vaccine for “reasons that remain private.”

 “While I have made my own decision, I respect that every individual, including coaches, staff and student athletes, can make his or her own decision regarding the Covid-19 vaccine,” he said at the time.
 “I will not comment further on my decision.”

-Northwest Public Broadcasting reported as of October 7, about 6,069 state employees had applied for waivers, and about 84% of those requests were approved.
+The Northwest Public Broadcasting reported that as of Oct, about 6,069 state employees had applied for waivers, and about 84% of those requests were approved.

 Rolovich sought a religious exemption, according to local news channel King 5, but state rules limited approval for those exemptions.

-By the rules, according to the NPB’s report, anyone whose job was public, involving direct care, or putting them in close proximity to colleagues could not be accommodated in their current position.
+By the rules, according to the NPB’s report, anyone whose job was public and involved direct care or brought them close to colleagues could not be accommodated in their current position.
 Regular testing or wearing a mask made no difference according to those guidelines.

 School officials said only a small number of university employees chose not to get a vaccine.